brightsg/Dubrovnik/Readme.md

 - Exception handling

-DBCocoaExample is the classic Currency Converter application; it demonstrates a simple frontend that uses mono for its backend.
+DBCocoaExample is the classic Currency Converter application; it demonstrates a simple front end that uses mono for its backend.

 Creating a new project
 ======================